f5devcentral/f5-agility-labs-iam/docs/class7/lab3.rst

    |image094|

-TASK 2 - Test the Kerberos to SAML Configuration
+Task 3 - Test the Kerberos to SAML Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 NOTE:: In the following Lab Task it is recommended that you use Microsoft